dr-natetorious/TIM-8301-Principals_of_CyberSecurity/Week3_GlobalSecurity/Readings/README.md

 While deterrance in the physical world is a well understood problem, it does not apply to the digital universe.
 The authors recommend instead that the US govt should be on a warpath, and operate as a persistent that "pwns for the lulz."
 They suggest moving by transitioning away from restraint towards force, it recreates the notion of deterrence through real force.
 While escalation in the physical world would result in physical war, in the digital world there attacks can turn off systems instead of destroy them.

 The authors also suggest that by embracing the lack of `sovereignty` across the Internet, they could freely move about with impunity.
 What could possibly go wrong here?
-While it is an interesting(?) idea, its suspecious that anyone would be safer.
+While it is an interesting(?) idea, its suspecious that anyone would be safer for the same reasons that full aggression are not helpful.

 ## Cyber espionage.
 China's Cyber Power (2015)